 - Don’t drink too much alcohol, or caffeine, or use tobacco or illegal drugs as a way to cope.
 In the long term, these things will only make you feel worse.

 Explore the options available and find a solution that fits you, your lifestyle, work and personality.
-There is no right or wrong approach as everyone reacts to stress in different ways.
+There’s no right or wrong approach as everyone reacts to stress in different ways.
 And different approaches will work for different people.

-CBT is a talking treatment that can help treat stress.
-It looks at how situations can lead to thoughts that impact your feelings and behaviour.
+Cognitive behavioural therapy (CBT) is a talking treatment that can help treat stress.
+It looks at how situations can lead to thoughts that affect your feelings and behaviour.
 It aims to change the way you think and behave, and helps you to challenge negative thoughts or feelings.
 For more information, see our topic on CBT.

-Sometimes there is no obvious cause for stress.
-However, all sorts of situations can cause it.
+Sometimes there’s no obvious cause for stress – all sorts of situations can cause it.
 Some of the common triggers for stress are:

 - money matters